 The Zoom link for each date will be emailed out the week of the event.
 All conversations will be recorded and uploaded to our YouTube channel if you are unable to attend.

-Before our first conversation, we will view Ibram X. Kendi’s Ted Talk from June 9, 2020, to establish a common language and learn the difference between being “not racist” and “anti-racist.”
+Before our first conversation, please view Ibram X. Kendi’s Ted Talk from June 9, 2020, to establish a common language and learn the difference between being “not racist” and “anti-racist.”
 Please join us.